The China Probrem: Plot

 Back at the restaurant, the police arrive to respond to the hostage situation.
 When the police try to enter the restaurant, Butters fires a warning shot and also hits the Chinese policeman in the penis, angering Cartman all the more.
 Meanwhile, the police find and take away Spielberg and Lucas (while raping a Stormtrooper), despite their protests over a lack of evidence and the huge totals they have brought in at the box office.
 At the restaurant, Cartman gives up on his mission of saving America after Butters shoots another man in the penis and surrenders to the police.
 As he is walking outside, a police officer arrives to inform the others that Lucas and Spielberg are finally in custody.
 The officers and hostages all rejoice that "it's all over", and while everyone is hugging and crying, Cartman and Butters sneak away.
-Reflecting on the day's events, Cartman decides he'd rather be Chinese than "a nation of unethical dick shooters".
+Reflecting on the day's events, Cartman decides he would rather be Chinese than "a nation of unethical dick shooters".
 Butters is unable to see what all the fuss is about, as he thought Kingdom of the Crystal Skull was "pretty good".

 Production

-In the DVD commentary for the episode, Parker admits that he received a shot of steroids in order to complete the voice work for the episode.
-Stone compares the rape scenes to the Britney episode for being darker than it is funny.
-For the creators the scariest part of the new Indiana Jones is the fear that the quality of South Park will eventually decline.
+In the DVD commentary for the episode, Trey Parker admits that he received a shot of steroids in order to complete the voice work for the episode.
+Matt Stone compares the rape scenes to an earlier season 12 episode, "Britney's New Look", for being darker than it is funny.
+For the creators, the scariest part of the new Indiana Jones film is that it suggests the possibility that the quality of South Park will also eventually decline.

 Reception

 The episode premiere drew 3.7 million total viewers, 2.5 million in the 18–49 demographic.
 This was up 21% from the previous fall's debut and topped all of cable during its time period.
 It stands as the show's most-watched fall premiere since 1999.
-IGN's Travis Fickett gave the episode a 9 out of 10, praising both storylines and writing that "[t]he show is as funny and as smart as ever — and it's back at just the right time."
+IGN writer Travis Fickett gave the episode a 9 out of 10, praising both storylines and writing that "[t]he show is as funny and as smart as ever — and it's back at just the right time."
 411mania's review, written by DC Perry, criticized the episode for using material that felt dated, but described it as "pretty solid" and gave it a rating of 7.3 out of 10.

-Controversy

 The episode's rape scenes caused some controversies.
 The Daily Telegraph's Catherine Elsworth wrote that Parker and Stone seemed "to have taken the taboo-busting to a place even hardened South Park watchers have found hard to go".
-Nikki Finke reported that her knowledge was that Paramount, which distributed the Lucasfilm-owned Indiana Jones franchise (while Paramount itself is owned by Comedy Central parent Viacom), had no intention to protest against the episode, but, in the words of an insider, "[wanted] it to go away".
+Nikki Finke reported that her knowledge was that Paramount Pictures, which distributed the Lucasfilm-owned Indiana Jones franchise (while Paramount itself was owned by Comedy Central's then-parent Viacom), had no intention to protest against the episode, but, in the words of an insider, "[wanted] it to go away".